T

 landmark

-An iconic pier with an amusement park, aquarium, and stunning ocean views.
-Enjoy the lively atmosphere and street performers.
+An iconic pier with amusement park rides, games, and stunning ocean views.
+It's a lively spot perfect for a stroll and people-watching.

 • Arrive early to avoid crowds.